“…the permanent-seeming self is actually an endless procession of disjointed moments.”

 – Jonah Lehrer, Proust was a Neuroscientist

-I think of the photograph as a liminal space for consciousness, natural evolution and emotions — an inscape* in an infinite state of transformation.
+I think of the photographs in this series as a liminal spaces for consciousness, nature and emotions — an inscape.*

 *inscape is a concept derived by Gerard Manley Hopkins from the ideas of the medieval philosopher Duns Scotus.
 Hopkins felt that everything in the universe was characterized by what he called inscape, the distinctive design that constitutes a dynamic individual identity.
 For Roberto Matta, 20th century Chilean surrealist, inscape meant expressing internal experiences within landscape.